 Cyber-criminals create clones of popular apps or entirely fake apps and embed hidden malware inside.
 In the case of clones, the attackers typically use popular apps that they know will get a lot of downloads from unsuspecting consumers.
 Recent examples include popular chat apps like WhatsApp, Instagram, WeChat, or productivity apps like MS Word, Adobe.
 The latter two apps were cloned as part of the very first version of EventBot mobile banking malware that targeted hundreds of banks in Europe.
 Fake apps are very commonly found on underground app stores like Cydia, Sileo or Up2Down.
 But you will also find fake apps ‘official’ public app stores, Google Play and Apple’s App Store, often bypassing Apple and Google’s security measures.
 The malware embedded inside the clone/fake apps may be programmed to lay dormant until it reaches a target device.
 In fact, today’s really advanced malware is often obfuscated, which helps it stay undetected for longer time periods.

 A dropper is a type of malware or Trojan that has been designed to “install” or “drop” some sort of malware to a target system.
 The malware code can be contained within the dropper in such a way as to avoid detection by virus scanners or the dropper may download the malware to the target machine once activated.

-For example, the original malicious program might silently run in the background and listen for events, monitor activity or look for the presence of attractive apps to target.
-When it sees something interesting (like a user performing a balance transfer or sending cash to a friend), the resident malware engages its remote server to drop the relevant piece of malware.
-That’s once the ways an ordinary piece of malware gets upgraded to a mobile banking Trojan or RAT.
+For example, the malware might silently run in the background and listen for interesting events (like a user performing a balance transfer using a mobile banking app).
+Or the malware might run a series of scans of the user’s device and operating system.
+Depending on what it finds, the malware may phone home to its C&C (command & control) server to receive an updated payload.
+That’s one of the ways an ordinary piece of malware gets upgraded to a mobile banking Trojan or RAT.